Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

 6. The one time I cried whilst hiking Torres Del Paine

 It seemed like a great idea at the time.
-That wonderful stage of travel planning when you start to consider what things you actually want to do when you arrive in a new country.
+That wonderful stage of travel planning is when you start to consider what things you actually want to do when you arrive in a new country.

 The fun starts when you are trying to book campsites in Torres Del Paine.
 No longer can you just rock up to a campsite and pitch a tent—three different companies across three different booking sites.

-After hiking for hours I was sure that we weren’t that far away.
-As we rounded another corner I saw it – the sign post letting me know that we were still a 2.5hr hike away from our next campsite.
+After hiking for hours, I was sure that we weren’t that far away.
+As we rounded another corner, I saw it – the signpost letting me know that we were still a 2.5hr hike away from our next campsite.
 And I cried.
-I sat down like a stranded turtle and I cried.
+I sat down like a stranded turtle, and I cried.

-The next four days of hiking saw us exploring the infamous W trek in all it's raw beauty.
+The next four days of hiking saw us exploring the infamous W trek in all its raw beauty.
 As well as no more tears.
 Our hiking was full of meeting new friends and seeing numerous animals along the way, such as deer, foxes, and ducks.